 The Dean, Atkinson & Emerson Years

 Although Tony sold the business in 1968, it did not mean he would leave the blind and awning trade.
-He already had another smaller blind and awning manufacturing company, Radiant Blinds (using Tony’s initials Richard Anthony Dean) which had been set up to run alongside Deans and provide a double hit on sales opportunities.
+He already had another smaller blind and awning manufacturing company, Radiant Blinds (using Tony’s initials Richard Anthony Dean).
+He had set this up to run alongside Deans and provide a double hit on sales opportunities.
 Once Deans was sold, he ran the venetian blind business for five years and then started selling exterior blinds and awnings again.
 Radiant Blinds grew and became an established , well-respected, independent company.
 Tony’s daughter Nicola joined in 1983 and worked closely with her father.
-In 1988 Nicola and her husband Roger started running the business and were later joined by Roger’s brother Ian until January 2015 when the Emerson family took over so Radiant continues to be a family concern.
+In 1988 Nicola and her husband Roger started running the business and were later joined by Roger’s brother Ian until January 2015 when the Emerson family took over.
+Therefore Radiant Blinds and Awnings continues to be a family concern.